Mizanur Rahman Aryan

 Mizanur Rahman Aryan (মিজানুর রহমান আরিয়ান; born 29 November 1991) is a Bangladeshi television and film director and scriptwriter who directed the telefilm Boro Chele, which is the most viewed Bangladeshi telefilm in YouTube.
 He has directed more than 120 Dramas, telefilms and serial since 2012.

-Biography
+Early life and education

+Arian was born on 29 November 1991 in Nangalkot Upazila, Cumilla.
+He completed his Secondary School Certificate (SSC) from Cumilla Zilla School and his Higher Secondary Certificate (HSC) from Birshreshtha Noor Mohammad Public College (formerly Rifles Public School and College).
+He later earned a degree in Textile Engineering from a Textile Engineering College.

+Career

-Aryan began his career as a director in a television drama in 2012.
+He began his career as a director in a television drama in 2012.
 His first hit drama Boro Chele crossed 48 million views on YouTube.
 His videos "Boro Chele" and "Buker Ba Pashe" received Meril Prothom Alo Awards.